top of page

 Fertilize

-Use a starter fertilizer rich in phosphorus to support early root growth.
+Use a starter fertilizer rich in phosphorus to support early root development.

 Watering